fmbla/Spamassassin-AttachHash/README.md

 # Spamassassin-AttachHash
-Plugin for spamassassin that makgs an MD5 sum from attachments in an email for query against a DNSBL
+Plugin for spamassassin that makes an MD5 sum from attachments in an email for query against a DNSBL

 Example